 Before Apple introduced its new sleep stages feature, sleep tracking on your iPhone and Apple Watch was rather lackluster.
 Many users sought third-party apps like AutoSleep, Pillow, and more to track their sleep.

 Now, Apple has FINALLY stepped up its game, and they are giving us what we’ve wanted for so long.
-Update your iOS and watchOS now to access this new and exciting feature!

 What do you think of Apple’s new sleep stage tracking feature?
 Let us know!